ahmadjamalkta/inet-showcases/general/pcaprecording/doc/index.rst

 node connects with, the set of captured interfaces or physical layer protocols should be narrowed to the ones with the link layer header type specified by the :par:`pcapNetwork` parameter.
-It is needed because traffic for all interfaces are included in the trace by default.
+It is needed because traffic for all interfaces is included in the trace by default.
 Multiple PCAP recorder modules need to be included in the network to record packets with different link layer headers.
-One PCAP recorder module should only record traces with one link layer header type, because the packets with the other header types would not be recognized by PCAP programs.
+One PCAP recorder module should only record traces with one link layer header type because the packets with the other header types would not be recognized by PCAP programs.

 Additionally, there are two packet filtering parameters.
 The